Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Collision

 Setting $\epsilon=0$ gives the case of collisions of a kink with a translational and vibrational normal modes which are solutions of the square well potential.
 We choose the parameters such that the kink has only one normal mode.
 In the collision of a kink with an antikink in the system there are three possible behaviors: the kink and antikink may annihilate, resonate or reflect.
 It is worth mentioning that our model has well behaved collisions that exhibit the expected behavior of a kink and antikink collision for a potential similar to the one in $\phi^4$ theory.
 In Fig.~\ref{draw}(a) the kink and antikink collide and then turn into a bion that oscillates and decays slowly through radiation.
 In Fig.~\ref{draw}(b) the kink and antikink bounce two times before separating in opposite directions.
 Separation after multiple bounces is called resonance.
 Finally, in Fig.~\ref{draw}(c) the kink and antikink collide once and then reflect.

 Resonances occur in resonance windows for velocities below a critical velocity, above which the kink and antikink reflect.
 These windows alternate between intervals where the kink and antikink annihilate.
 This behavior is clear when we look at the plot of the final velocity of the kink and antikink $v_f$ versus the initial velocity $v_i$ shown in Fig.~\ref{T}(a).
-The final velocity of the kink is computed by measuring its position twice right after it crosses $x=15.0$, separated by an interval $\Delta t=20.0$.
+The final velocity of the kink is computed by measuring its positions after crossing $x=15.0$, during an interval $\Delta t=20.0$ with spacing $\delta t=0.2$.
+Finally, we fit the points into a straight line where the slope of the line is the kink velocity.
+This method minimizes the error due to fluctuations in the kink velocity.
+The errors in the slope are quite small, of the order $10^{-4}$.
 When $v_f=0$, it means that the kink and antikink annihilated.
 The sharp peaks with $v_f\neq0$ are the resonance windows.
 As we mentioned before, there is a critical velocity $v_c$ above which the kink and antikink always reflect.
 Taking $\epsilon=0$ and $\gamma=2.667$, the critical velocity has the value $v_c=0.298$.

 The resonance phenomenon obeys the resonant energy exchange mechanism of Campbell et al. \cite{campbell1983resonance} as shown in Figs.~\ref{T}(b) and (c).
 In short, according to the mechanism after the first collision part of the translational energy is temporarily transferred to vibrational modes and the kink and antikink may be forced to collide once more.
 Since the vibrational mode is localized at the kink, if the timing is right the second collision transfers the energy back to the translational mode and the kinks fully separate.